ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListDouble.rst.txt

 we also add a **tail pointer** to the end of the list.

 Here is an implementation for the class variables and the internal list node class.
-The only real difference between single linked lists are that we have pointers to the previous node, and a pointer to the tail of the list.
+The only real difference between single linked lists is that we have pointers to the previous node, and a pointer to the tail of the list.

 .. codeinclude:: ChalmersGU/DoubleLinkedList